Dimmu Borgir: In Sorte Diaboli period

-In 2009, members ICS Vortex and Mustis independently announced their departure from Dimmu Borgir.
-Mustis released a statement claiming his disfavor with the band, stating that he was not properly credited for his writing contributions to the band's music, mentioning possibly taking legal action.
+In 2009, ICS Vortex and Mustis announced their departure from Dimmu Borgir.
+Mustis claimed disfavor with the band, stating that he was not properly credited for his writing contributions, mentioning possibly taking legal action.

-Dimmu Borgir soon after confirmed the pair's dismissal from the band, releasing a statement explaining why the two were fired.
+Dimmu Borgir confirmed the pair's dismissal from the band, explaining why they were fired.
 Shagrath, Silenoz and Galder wrote: "Funny then, how the new album is half-way finished written already by the rest of us without any of these guys' input, still having all those elements we're known for."

 Abrahadabra period

 Dimmu Borgir's eighth studio album, Abrahadabra, was released on 24 September 2010 in Germany, 27 September 2010 for the rest of Europe and 12 October 2010 in North America.
-Silenoz explained that the growing periods of time between albums was because the band had stopped writing music while touring, which was affecting the quality of the music.
-He described the new album as having an "eerie and haunting feel to it", adding that the material is "epic", "primal", atmospheric and ambient.
-A promotional image released with the statement showed Shagrath returning to the keyboards.
-The album features an ensemble orchestra, the Kringkastingsorkestret (the Norwegian Broadcasting Orchestra), as well as the Schola Cantorum choir, totaling more than 100 musicians and singers.
+Silenoz explained that the increasinly long periods between albums were because the band had stopped writing while touring, which was affecting the quality of the music.
+He described the album as having an "eerie and haunting feel to it", adding that the material is "epic", "primal", atmospheric and ambient.
+A promotional image released with the statement showed Shagrath returning to keyboards.
+The album features the Kringkastingsorkestret (the Norwegian Broadcasting Orchestra), as well as the Schola Cantorum choir, totaling more than 100 musicians and singers.

-Gaute Storaas, composer of the orchestral arrangements, released a statement on his role in working on the album.
+Gaute Storaas, composer of the orchestral arrangements, released a statement on his role on the album.
 "Their music is epic, thematic and symphonic already from the creation; they are clearly having an orchestral approach to composing.
 My role in this is sometimes just to transcribe their themes, sometimes to take their ideas, tear them apart and build them back up in ways that are true to the band's intentions.
 The music must also be both interesting and playable for the musicians, and hopefully, meet the quality standards of the orchestral world."

-On 8 July the band confirmed that they had tapped Swedish multi-instrumentalist Snowy Shaw (Therion, Dream Evil) to replace bassist/clean vocalist ICS Vortex on their then-upcoming album, Abrahadabra, and world tour.
-On 25 August it was announced that Snowy Shaw had left Dimmu Borgir to rejoin Therion.
-On 17 September 2010 Dimmu Borgir released the song "Born Treacherous" from Abrahadabra on their official Myspace page.
-Then on 24 September the band announced they would stream Abrahadabra in its entirety until 7 p.m.
+On 8 July, the band confirmed that they had hired Swedish multi-instrumentalist Snowy Shaw (Therion, Dream Evil) to replace bassist/clean vocalist ICS Vortex on their then-upcoming album, Abrahadabra, and world tour.
+On 25 August, Snowy Shaw left Dimmu Borgir to rejoin Therion.
+On 17 September 2010, Dimmu Borgir released the song "Born Treacherous" from Abrahadabra on their official Myspace page.
+Then, on 24 September, the band announced they would stream Abrahadabra in its entirety until 7 p.m.
 EST that evening.
-The keyboards and bass are currently played by Gerlioz from Apoptygma Berzerk and Cyrus of Susperia respectively, and the clean vocals are sampled.
+The keyboards and bass were played by Gerlioz from Apoptygma Berzerk and Cyrus of Susperia respectively, and the clean vocals were sampled.